nuxl0x/soul_reaper/README.md

 > You are able to prevent the souls of your enemies from attacking yours, blocking their attacks.
 You are unable to move or use any attacks while blocking.

 ### Power Obtainment
 You are able to obtain the 'Soul Reaper' power by successfully obtaining a Scythe in survival, and then crafting it in the smithing table with a Wither Skeleton Skull and a Netherite Smithing Template.
 This will result in you obtaining a 'Soul Pact' which, when used, will give you the powers of the Soul Reaper.
-This will consume the Scythe.

 ### Dependencies
 - Palladium